Kynlos/KPyPackager/GUIDE.md

 - `--warn-no-version`: Enable warnings for missing version information.
 - `--name`: Custom name for the packaged executable.

+For a complete list of options and usage examples, refer to the [CLI usage](#using-command-line-interface-cli) section.

 ## Example

-To package a Python project into a standalone executable using the CLI:
+To package a Python project into a standalone executable with custom settings:

 ```bash
 python packager.py my_project.py --icon my_icon.ico --output-dir dist --no-compress --verbose
 ```

-This will package the my_project.py script into a standalone executable with the specified options.
+This command packages the `my_project.py` script into a standalone executable with the specified options.

+## Troubleshooting

+If you encounter any issues or errors during the packaging process, refer to the [troubleshooting guide](#troubleshooting) in the documentation for possible solutions.

+---

+This user guide provides a brief overview of the Kynlos Python Packager and its usage.
+For more detailed instructions and advanced configurations, consult the documentation included with the packager.

+If you have any further questions or need assistance, feel free to reach out to the packager's support team.

+Happy packaging!